Macli-ing Dulag: Murder

 Macli-ing Dulag was assassinated by Marcos-controlled military forces on April 24, 1980.

 Eyewitness accounts indicate that ten individuals in military uniforms arrived in Bugnay on two Ford Fiera trucks, seeking out Macli-ing Dulag and Pedro Dungoc Sr., another opposition leader who lived nearby.

 The military personnel told Macli-ing to come out, but he refused, telling them to return the following day.
 He asked his wife to hold the door closed while he secured its lock, and lit a lamp to do so.
 The light of the lamp allowed the assailants to see where their target was behind the door, and they immediately fired on Macli-ing through a slit under the door, killing him instantly.
 He sustained a total of ten bullet wounds, with the fatal ones being on the left breast and the right pelvis.
-At least 13 bullet holes were later found on the door and walls of Macli-ing Dulag's residence, and shell casings from a Browning Automatic Rifle and an M-16 rifle were found.Macli-ing, Robert, “Affidavit,” (Case No. 2014-16-00611, Quezon City, 2014), accessed through the archives of the Human Rights Violations Victims’ Memorial Commission.
+At least 13 bullet holes were later found on the door and walls of Macli-ing Dulag's residence, and shell casings from a Browning Automatic Rifle and an M-16 rifle were found.

 Dungoc Sr., upon hearing the commotion, immediately arranged his pillows and blanket to make it seem like a person was asleep inside and hid beside it.
 When men in uniform began shouting in their direction, demanding for them to open the door, his wife answered the door.
 She pointed to the soldiers where his husband was "sleeping," and the soldiers opened fire upon the rolled-up blanket.
-Dungoc Sr. managed to escape with only a minor hit on the wrist.Dungoc, Pedro Jr., “Affidavit,” (Case No. 2014-16-00635, Quezon City, 2014), accessed through the archives of the Human Rights Violations Victims’ Memorial Commission.
+Dungoc Sr. managed to escape with only a minor hit on the wrist.